-Disclaimer: We use affiliate links to the products mentioned on this page.
+Disclaimer: we use affiliate links to the products mentioned on this page.
 When you click an affiliate link and make a purchase, we receive commissions.
 If you want to support our portal, you can use the links.
 Otherwise, you can find the recommended products using a search engine.

-Top YouTube Microphones
+Top YouTube microphones

-Blue Yeti is one of the most popular YouTube Microphones there is today.
-When you consider the feature its packs, it's not hard to figure out why.
-First, being a USB Mic, it's so easy to use for filming(YouTube Videos).
+Blue Yeti is one of the most popular YouTube microphones.
+When you consider the feature it packs, it's not hard to figure out why.
+First, being a USB mic, it's easy to use for filming YouTube videos.
 All you need to do is plug it in, and you're good to go, hence ideal even for beginners.
 The 3.5 mm port on its underside allows you to plug in your headphones or earphones, which means you can listen to what you're recording in real-time.

 If you're planning on creating content from your home studio more often, then you will love the Rode NTI-A condenser microphone.
-It has high sensitivity and exceptionally low self-noise, which means it captures quiet sound sources more clearly hence perfect for indoor YouTube vlogging.
+It has high sensitivity and exceptionally low self-noise, which means it captures quiet sound sources more clearly, hence perfect for indoor YouTube vlogging.

-It has a double-layered metal pop filters, thus, it's twice as effective in comparison to other diaphragm condensers in the market.
+It has a double-layered metal pop filters, thus, it's twice as effective in comparison to other diaphragm condensers on the market.
 Other than the filter, it also comes with a fabric dust cover, a shock mount, and a mic cable.
-It's therefore ideal if you're in the process of starting your first home studio setup.
+It's ideal if you're in the process of starting your first home studio setup.
 It's also quite cheap, which further makes it appealing to most YouTubers.

 However, being a diaphragm condenser, it needs an audio interface with preamps, and also the presence bump tends to make the vocal recordings sibilant.

 Being an omnidirectional condenser capsule, it captures sounds from all directions and also features a pop filter to eliminate wind sounds for crisp quality audio.
-It's compatible with a wide range of android and iOS devices.
+It's compatible with a wide range of Android and iOS devices.
 Unfortunately, you cannot monitor recordings in real-time, and currently, its app is only available to iOS users.

 Are you always on the move?
 Are most of your YouTube videos recorded while you're in the middle of an adventure or workout?
 If so, then you will love this miniature lavalier microphone.
-It features a 20ft cord and a 3.5mm jack, hence can be plugged into your phone or whichever device you're using to record seamlessly.
+It features a 20ft cord and a 3.5 mm jack, hence can be plugged into your phone or whichever device you're using to record seamlessly.

 It also features cardioid, omnidirectional, and hyper-cardioid capsules, which further makes it suitable for both indoor and outdoor filming.
-Despite its small size, you need not worry about losing it.
+Despite its small size, you don’t need to worry about losing it.
 It comes in a wooden box, which makes packing as well as keeping it safe is effortless.
 It's also incredibly durable.

 The SM7B YouTube microphone is an upgraded version of the SM7, so it packs better features than the latter.
 It is particularly famed for its incredible cardioid polar pattern and wide flat frequency response, which work together to provide unequivocal quality recordings.

-The kind of microphone a YouTuber uses depends on their preference but the three most common types of mics are as shown here.
+The kind of microphone a YouTuber uses depends on their preference, but the three most common types of mics are as shown here.

 Shortgun mics are the most popular among YouTube vloggers.
 This is because one only needs to attach it to the hot-shoe of the camera and start rolling.
 Additionally, they filter unwanted noise and boast excellent sound quality.